Kevinpgalligan/KevingalWebsite/pages/blog/cli-tools.md

 Oh, right...

-Anyway, here's an excellent guide for the whole process: <https://packaging.python.org/tutorials/packaging-projects/>.
-I won't repeat the instructions here, since the guide is thorough and straightforward.

-Once dumbgrep is on PyPI, anyone can download it by running `pip3 install dumbgrep-cli`.
+Anyway, here's an excellent guide that describes the whole process: <https://packaging.python.org/tutorials/packaging-projects/>.
+There's no point in duplicating the instructions here, since the guide is thorough and straightforward.
+Once dumbgrep is on PyPI, anyone can download it by running `pip3 install dumbgrep-cli`, as per the package name we defined in **setup.py**.

-### Closing words
-We've seen how easy it is to create a CLI tool in Python.
-Python handles argument parsing and comes with its own distribution network.
-No fussing around with ".deb" files or any of that craic.
+That's it.
 The full dumbgrep code is available [here](https://github.com/Kevinpgalligan/dumbgrep).
-I've also created 2 actually kinda useful CLI tools that you can check out: [pseu](https://github.com/Kevinpgalligan/pseu) and [bs](https://github.com/Kevinpgalligan/bs).
-They even have unit tests.
+You can use it as a template for your own CLI tools.
+I've also created 2 actually kinda useful CLI tools that you can check out for inspiration: [pseu](https://github.com/Kevinpgalligan/pseu) and [bs](https://github.com/Kevinpgalligan/bs).

-Finally, if you do end up using this tutorial to create a CLI tool (calculator, weather checker, news browser, whatever), please share it with me!

     $ pseu pick "good life choice" "bad life choice" bad life choice